All content ©2020 Walsingham Development Group (or otherwise with permission)

 The Roman Catholic National Shrine

-The old railway line, now called ‘The Pilgrim Way’, that leads south out of the Coach Park makes a very pleasant half hour stroll through the countryside direct to the Shrine.
-There is a large car and coach park.
+The former railway line, now called ‘The Pilgrim Way’, that leads south out of the Coach Park makes a very pleasant half hour stroll through the countryside direct to the Shrine.
+There is car and coach parking at both ends of the walk.

 The Slipper Chapel